 Over the years YPC has changed the perception of the capabilities of a children’s chorus, dramatically heightening an awareness of the unlimited potential of a young choir to rise to unforeseen levels of artistry and establishing the youth chorus as a significant and often untapped instrument for making music.

+The repertoire of the Young People’s Chorus of New York City ranges from renaissance and classical traditions through gospel/folk, pop, contemporary, and world music.
 Through its Transient Glory and Radio Radiance new music series, YPC has commissioned and premiered over 70 pieces of music from today’s most distinguished composers, extending and invigorating the repertoire.
-Through its new Transmusica series YPC collaborates with choruses from as far as Indonesia and Australia in cross-cultural performances that build understanding and bridges among other societies and cultures of the world
+This season YPC will premiere a Transient Glory piece commissioned from one of the finest composers on the contemporary music scene, Missy Mazzoli.
+Through its new Transmusica series YPC collaborates with choruses from as far as Indonesia and Australia in cross-cultural performances that build understanding and bridges among other societies and cultures of the world.

 YPC’s commitment to artistic excellence and diversity has also inspired frequent invitations for collaborations and performances from a global array of festivals and cultural institutions.
 Among them are Carnegie Hall, the San Francisco Symphony, the Tokyo Philharmonic, Bang on a Can, and the White House.
 YPC has accepted invitations to represent the U.S. in Kyoto’s Seventh World Symposium in 2005 and to represent North America at the 2012 World Choral Summit in Beijing.
-It gave two month-long tours of Japan in 2009 and 2010, was the first American youth choir to participate in the Adolf Fredrik Festival in Stockholm, Sweden, and was the first American youth choir invited to sing at Polyfollia, the international choral showcase in Normandy, France.
+It was the first American youth choir to participate in the Adolf Fredrik Festival in Stockholm, Sweden, and the first American youth choir invited to sing at Polyfollia, the international choral showcase in Normandy, France.

 YPC on PBS's "From the Top at Carnegie Hall"